-It is a mixed bag ... here are some statistics (and to be fair these are only for the sixty Six Nations games 2000 to 2013 proper):
+It is a mixed bag ... here are some statistics (and to be fair these are only for the sixty RBS 6 Nations games 2000 to 2014 proper):

-- Ireland slid from second place to third place in 2013, overall points 92.
-One tournament win (a Grand Slam).
+- Ireland stayed on third place in 2014, despite winning the championship, but amassing overall points of only 100.
+Two tournament wins, one of which was a Grand Slam.
 Ireland also managed to win four Triple Crowns.

-- Wales added a fourth tournament win in 2013, three were Grand Slams, but as to overall points have only scored 76.
+- Wales has fourth tournament wins, three of those were Grand Slams, but as to overall points ... they only scored 82.
 In addition, Wales also won three Triple Crowns.
 And one Wooden Spoon.
-It is somehow confusing that among the Home Nations, the Welsh are the most successful (measured in by the Triple Crown), yet overall are trailing behind.

 - Italy surprised everybody by finishing in fourth place in 2013, but still trails all other nations with only 23 points.
-As to trophies ... nine Wooden Spoons.
+As to trophies ... ten Wooden Spoons.